 Examinations by written paper usually take place in June each year.
 We have exam centres in over 180 countries worldwide, so you can sit your examinations wherever is most convenient (please see our Assessment and examinations section for further details).

 Summary of the entrance requirements:

-- An undergraduate degree (e.g. bachelor) which is considered at least comparable to a UK second class honours degree, in a physical science subject, preferably but not necessarily related to geoscience.
+- An undergraduate degree (e.g. bachelor) which is considered at least comparable to a UK second class honours degree, in a physical science subject related to geoscience.
 The degree must be awarded from an institution acceptable to the University.
 An upper second class degree equivalent is beneficial but not essential if you have work experience in the oil and gas industry.